 Intern & Volunteer in Africa

-The African continent is famous for its incredible scenery such as Victoria Falls and Mount Kilimanjaro, its varied wildlife including the famous Big 5, and the challenges that its varied population are facing from access to education to underfunded healthcare.
+The African continent is famous for its incredible scenery such as Victoria Falls and Mount Kilimanjaro, its varied wildlife including the famous Big 5, and the challenges that its varied populations are facing from access to education to underfunded healthcare and various climate crises.

 African identity and culture is as diverse and varied as its climate, wildlife and landscapes.
 The vast regional differences, indigenous tribal traditions and languages help to set this continent apart from the rest of the world.
 Africa is the only continent that is in all 4 hemispheres and home to the largest remaining populations of lions, African elephants, cheetahs and leopards.
-From the shorelines to the desert this continent is a haven for environmental and wildlife conservation.
-Work with animals in Africa, volunteer as part of community and development work, sustainability projects or hospital work and healthcare.
-Whether you are looking for a gap year, a chance to be a sustainable volunteer or intern abroad, there is something for you.
+From the shorelines to the desert, this continent is a haven for environmental and wildlife conservation.
+Work with animals in Africa, volunteer as part of community & development work, sustainability projects or hospital work & healthcare.
+Whether you are looking for a gap year, a chance to be a sustainable volunteer or gain experience on an internship abroad, there is something for you.

-- You can volunteer in Africa on one of our projects for anywhere between 2-12 weeks.
+- You can travel to Africa on our projects for anywhere between 2-12 weeks.

-- Kaya’s volunteer and intern abroad programs are available to start throughout the year.
+- Kaya’s volunteer and intern abroad programmes are available to start throughout the year.

 - All of our projects work towards achieving the UN Sustainable Development Goals.

-- Kaya provides all volunteers and interns are provided accommodation for the duration of their trip.
+- Kaya provides all volunteers and interns accommodation and on-the-ground support for the duration of their trip.

 - Languages spoken – Africa is home to ⅓ of the world’s languages.
 There are anywhere between 1000 and 2000 languages spoken.